 In March of 1929, C.A.
 Swanson and Reuben Hagglund came from Cokato and purchased the businesses calling it the Swanson and Hagglund Furniture and Undertaking business.
 Reuben Hagglund bought out C.A.
-Swanson in November of 1935 and moved the Undertaking Business to the present location of 316 S. Sibley Avenue the same year.
+Swanson in November of 1935 and moved the Undertaking Business to 316 S. Sibley Avenue the same year.

 B. Peter Nelson, who was an active businessman and banker, built the building at 316 South Sibley Ave in 1903.
 There was a tennis court on the south side of the house and a 3-stall carriage house on the north.
 The third floor was a ballroom where many dances were held.
 Nelson sold the home to Arthur McCormack and his wife in 1917 who lived there until 1925 when they sold it to Horace J. Minar who then sold it to the Hagglunds in 1935.

 After becoming an Undertaking Parlor and Funeral Home in 1935, Reuben and his wife, Frances, lived in the second and third floors of the home and conducted funeral services in the first floor.
 He added a second "room for reviewals" in the mid 1940's.